 European Solidarity Corps is a new initiative of the European Union which provides an opportunity for young people volunteer or work on national or transnational projects beneficial for the local community and for people across Europe.
 The programme also has the goal to support organisations facing social and environmental challenges.

 Participating countries and the status of Serbia

-Currently, full participation in the European Solidarity corps have all EU member state, EFTA states (Norway, Iceland, Lichtensteing), Turkey, and Macedonia.
-In some parts of the ESC (Volunteering projects), partner countries such as countries neighbouring EU, with Serbia among them, can participate.
+Currently, full participation in the European Solidarity corps is available to all of the EU member state and Turkey.
+Within some parts of the ESC (Volunteering projects), partner countries such as countries neighbouring EU, with Serbia among them, can participate.